 Stepson James Jacobs (1860- ? ) was born in about 1860.
 He lived in Wilmington, DE.

 Stepson Oswin A.H.
 Jacobs (1865-1949) -- sometimes misspelled "Oscar" -- was born on St. Patrick's Day 1865.
-In January 1887, when he was age 22, he was joined in holy wedlock with Mary Weidner ( ? - ? ), daughter of Edwin G. and Ida (Shirey) Weidner (or of William and Mary (Grant) Weidner).
+In January 1887, when he was age 22, he was joined in holy wedlock with Mary Weidner (Jan.
+21, 1868-1955), daughter of William and Mary (Grant) Weidner.
 The wedding was held in the Lutheran Church parsonage at Bowers, officiated by Rev. David Humbert.
 The couple eventually produced an astonishing 14 children, outliving five.
 The known offspring were Frances Weidner, Mrs. Edwin Hagen, Oswin D. Jacobs, John W. Jacobs, Mrs. Charles Haring, Helen Kreitz, Mrs. Paul Reinert, Mrs. John Beech and Mrs. Harvey Thomas.
 Immediately upon marriage, they moved into Allentown, where Oswin worked as a bartender at the Merchants Hotel.
 He eventually turned to flour milling and labored at a number of mills in Lehigh and nearby counties.
 The Allentown Democrat reported in November 1894 that they had relocated from Maple Grove to Little Oley, near Boyertown, PA.
 They remained in the Boyertown vicinity for many years.
 While in the early years in Boyertown, Oswin "erected a coal yard and dwelling," said the Allentown Morning Call.
 "He served as secretary of the permanent relief committee after the big fire at the Rhoads Opera House at Boyertown for along period.
 He was also justice of the peace, water commissioner, and assessor for eighteen years."
 His name again was in the gossip columns of the Democrat in February 1917 when he attended a lunch meeting of the Men's Society of St. Stephen's Lutheran Church at which Dr. G.T.
 Ettinger, dean of Muhlenberg College, made remarks on "What the Man Can Do for the Church."
 He remained an active volunteer with the St. Stephen's Church for many years, and in July 1931 chaired the refreshments committee for the annual picnic of the Sunday School, held at Dorney Park and drawing some 500 guests.
 Oswin and Mary celebrated their golden wedding anniversary in January 1937 with a family gathering in their home.
 In reporting on the event, the Morning Call said that "Mr. and Mrs. Jacobs are both in fairly good health and are looking foward with happy anticipation to the celebration of the wedding anniversary this week-end."
 Their address in the 1930s and '40s was 404 South Reading Avenue in Boyertown.
 In older years, Oswin operated a chicken farm and orchard.
-For the last decade of his life, Oswin suffered from hardening of the arteries.
+For the last decade of his life, he suffered from hardening of the arteries.
 Death carried him away at the age of 84 on July 2, 1949.
 Signing the official Pennsylvania certificate of death was John W. Jacobs of 1302 Queen Street in Pottstown, PA.
 Burial was in Fairview Cemetery in Boyertown.
+Mary survived her spouse by six years and in early 1952 moved to 649 South Reading Avenue in Boyertown.
+At the age of 87, she succumbed to hardening of the arteries on Aug.
+1, 1955.

 Stepson Franklin "Frank" Jacobs (1866- ? ) was born in about 1866.
 He moved to Wilmington, DE.